yuxuanyao/Avacancy/README.md

 We wrote the entire program in python.
 1. Used opencv to operate the camera and take a picture of the parking lot (printed) every 5 seconds to detect for vacancy.
 This demonstrates how our program could integrate with the existing cameras
 2. We also took a clip of a real-world parking lot, and also took a frame every 5 seconds to detect vacancy.
 This shows the performance of our program in a real-world situation.
-3. Applied matrix transformation to the selected frame to straighten it
+3. Applied perspective transformation to the selected frame to straighten it
 4. Use a colour based algorithm to distinguish cars from the ground

 ## Challenges we ran into